Font Management in macOS, by Kurt Lang

 Get ready to say goodbye to Type 1 PostScript fonts.

 If your company hasn’t already been weaning itself off of Type 1 PostScript fonts, now is the time to start.
 With the release of Photoshop 2022, Adobe has now killed all support for Type 1 PostScript fonts with that app.
 Extensis also has an article about it.
-In January of 2023, the newest releases of InDesign and Illustrator around that time will also ignore Type 1 PostScript fonts.
+In January of 2023, the newest releases of InDesign and Illustrator and the video production apps will also ignore Type 1 PostScript fonts.
 The SoftMaker Office 2024 suite now also ignores T1 PS fonts.

 When Catalina was in beta, Type 1 PostScript and legacy OS 9 fonts didn’t work.
 I filed a bug report and it was quickly fixed.
 Finding them out of whack again, I was considering filing another bug report.
 But when a reader sent me the above links, it become a moot point.
 I had heard a while back this may happen, but until seeing these pages at Adobe and Extensis, it wasn’t a certainty yet.
 Now there’s no sense fixing something that already has one foot in the grave and no balance left to prevent falling in the rest of the way.
 With those gone, I wouldn’t be surprised if the old legacy OS 9 style TrueType fonts, or ancient DOS/Windows .ttf and .ttc fonts also get kicked to the curb.